radixmo/freeshop/README.md

 ## Installation

 ### Classic install
-- Download the freeshop packages from GitHub
+- Download the [freeshop package] (https://github.com/radixmo/freeshop/archive/framework.zip) from GitHub
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes